 Pouching systems are designed to be secure and to enable you to live an active lifestyle.
-For example, you can bathe, shower, exercise, or swim while wearing your pouching system.2 system: manufactured separately and can be applied to your body individually or together.
-With this option, the pouch can be removed to be changed or emptied without removing the skin barrier.
-To apply the pouch and barrier together, you simply attach the pouch to the barrier first, and then apply the complete system to your body.

-A pouching system consists of a SKIN BARRIER and a POUCH, and is available as a one-piece or two-piece system.
+For example, you can bathe, shower, exercise, or swim while wearing your pouching system.2 A pouching system consists of a SKIN BARRIER and a POUCH, and is available as a one-piece or two-piece system.

-One-piece The skin barrier and the pouch system: are manufactured together as one appliance.
-They cannot be separated and must be applied to your body and removed as one piece.
+One-piece system: The skin barrier and the pouch are manufactured together as one appliance.
+They should be applied according to the instructions, and once applied, cannot be separated and are removed as one piece.